National Register Listings in

 Today, Bibb County boasts a flourishing economy with a mix of industries such as healthcare, education, manufacturing, and logistics.
 It is also home to several renowned educational institutions, including Mercer University.
 The county continues to preserve its historical landmarks, such as the Hay House and the Ocmulgee National Monument, and celebrates its diverse cultural heritage through various annual events and festivals.

-This timeline provides a condensed summary of the historical journey of Bibb County, Georgia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Bibb County, Georgia.

 • 1822 - Bibb County is established on December 9.